influential-warriors-and-leaders

 Local Alliances and Strategic Partnerships

 Logistics was not just about force—it also involved diplomacy.
 The Mongols were skilled at forming alliances with local tribes, kingdoms, and city-states to secure supply lines and staging areas.
-These partnerships often provided safe passage, food, and intelligence.
+These partnerships often provided safe passage, food, and intelligence, and they were essential for campaigns in unfamiliar terrain.

 The Role of Merchants